 If you want to experience the most European city outside of Europe without leaving the continent, brush up on your French and grab your passport.
 Québec City might just be the place for you.
 French is the official language spoken in the city -- and approximately 80% of residents are Francophone or French-speaking.
 This, combined with immutable old-world charm, make it easy to forget you're still in North America.
 Be sure to wear comfortable shoes -- this enchanting city has winding cobblestone streets and hills to climb, with breathtaking views at every turn.

 This opulent five-star hotel and coveted crown jewel of the Québec City skyline holds the Guinness World Record for "Most Photographed Hotel in the World," and it's easy to see why.
 With its instantly recognizable verdigris copper roof, the 120-year-old castle has 18 floors, six wings, and scores of ornate gables and dormers.

 Open year-round, the unmissable Parc de la Chute-Montmorency is an easy get from Québec City.
 You'll fall in love with the park's 272-foot tall waterfalls, which are nearly 100 feet taller than Niagara Falls.
 A cable car will take you up the cliff to the manor at the top.
-There, you'll find a footpath which will take you to a suspended footbridge that stretches dramatically across the drop of the waterfall.
+There, you'll find a footpath that will take you to a suspended footbridge stretching dramatically across the waterfall's drop.
 Don't look down!